School of Art Student Guide

 Changing your personal details

 It is important that you keep your contact information up-to-date throughout your studies.
 You can update your contact information via myRMIT.
-However, to correct or change your personal details, please visit:
+However, to correct or change your personal details, please visit the RMIT page.

 Students enrolled in the School of Art are entitled to access to computer laboratories throughout the University.
 Computer labs are used for teaching and may only be accessible when classes are not using them.